-2.1.4 Standardization of core program elements
+2.2.4 Coordination of core program elements

-Improving the standardization of monitoring program elements is crucial to the successful functioning of the theme-based web portals (see Table 1, especially criteria 1 - 4).
+Improving the comparability of monitoring program elements is crucial to the successful functioning of the theme-based web portals (see Table 1, especially criteria 1-4).
 Inconsistent monitoring designs and/or methods, indicators, or assessment approaches make it impossible to present credible and reliable assessments at the statewide scale.
-Thus, making consistent progress toward improved standardization is an important part of the Monitoring Council's workplan (see Chapter 3).
+Thus, making consistent progress toward improved statewide coordination is an important part of the Monitoring Council's workplan (see Chapter 3).

-This year's experience with the four prototype portals, as well as experience from past attempts at establishing standards, suggests that the Monitoring Council will encounter a range of situations regarding the standardization of monitoring designs, indicators, measurement methods, and assessment approaches.
-As a result, standardization will not follow the same pathway, or present the same challenges, for each theme, and different sets of standards will be applicable for different themes.
-For example, beach water quality monitoring programs apply the same assessment standards, based on AB 411, but have different monitoring design philosophies, with the result that measures of the frequency and magnitude of beach closures have different meanings for different programs.
-As another example, the wetlands theme is dealing with a situation in which standard monitoring methods have been agreed on, but there is no agreed-on framework for interpreting monitoring results and arriving at consistent conclusions about wetland status.
+Experience to date with the four prototype portals, as well as experience from past attempts at improving coordination, suggests that the Monitoring Council will encounter a range of situations regarding monitoring designs, indicators, measurement methods, and assessment approaches.
+As a result, coordination will not follow the same pathway, or present the same challenges, for each theme, and different sets of guidelines will be applicable for different themes.
+For example, beach water quality monitoring programs apply the same assessment thresholds, based on AB 411, but have different monitoring design philosophies, with the result that measures of the frequency and magnitude of beach closures have different meanings for different programs.
+As another example, the wetlands theme faces a situation in which common monitoring methods have been agreed on, but there is as yet no agreed-on framework for interpreting monitoring results and arriving at consistent conclusions about wetland status.

-As explained in CWQMC (2008), not all aspects of all programs require statewide standardization.
-The Monitoring Council will therefore work with each workgroup to identify program elements that require statewide standardization to support comprehensive assessments and those that can vary regionally to support local needs.
-Where national or state standards already exist, the Monitoring Council will encourage adoption of the highest-level standards available.
-In all cases, however, the Monitoring Council's philosophy (see Sections 1.1 and 2.1) is to present available information in a web portal as soon as some statewide information is available, even if it contains data gaps and/or inconsistencies.
-As explained above, this approach creates the structure and motivation for a transparent process of continual improvement of data, methods, and assessment products.
+As explained in CWQMC (2008), not all aspects of all programs require statewide coordination.
+The Monitoring Council will therefore work with each workgroup to identify program elements that require such larger-scale statewide coordination to support comprehensive assessments and those that can vary regionally to support local needs.
+Where national or state guidelines already exist, the Monitoring Council will encourage adoption of the highest-level guidelines available.
+In all cases, however, the Monitoring Council's philosophy (see Sections 1.1 and 2.1) is to present available information in a web portal as soon as some useful statewide information is available, even if it contains data gaps and/or inconsistencies.
+As explained above, this approach creates the structure and motivation for a transparent process of continual improvement of data, methods, and assessment products (see Figure 2)

-2.1.5 Improved data management
+2.2.5 Improved data management